stefaniaMou/spanner-examples/README.md

 Modify .spannerci.json configuration file to enable Spanner CI integration.
 An structure of the file is shown below:

     {
+      "username":"spanner",
+      "token":"jnSpnvMnlMycmt4r63rGEfX9GDSR5nqC",
+      "project":"spanner_final",
       "code_quality": false,
       "build_binary": false,
       "deploy": false,
       "script": "path/to/script/myscript.py"
     }

 The most important setting of this file is the path of the script that contains the example test.
 Example test scripts for various use cases can be found in the folder `examples/`.
-Choose the one that you want to experiment on by defining the right path, as in the example below:
+Choose the one that you want to experiment with by defining the right path, as in the example below:

     {
       "username":"spanner",